Schedule, fall 2017

 Nixon will be talking to some of the major themes in his book Hannah Arendt and the Politics of Friendship (Bloomsbury, 2015).
 See also Nixon’s article published in the Times Higher Educational Supplement.

 Thursday October 12, at 10.15-12.00, ENG 3-2028

 Theme: BOREDOM, 2nd seminar: Animal Boredom.
-Readings: a few chapters from Françoise Wemelsfelder (1993) Animal boredom: Towards an empirical approach of animal subjectivity.
+Readings: pp. 1-38 in Françoise Wemelsfelder (1993) Animal boredom: Towards an empirical approach of animal subjectivity.
 Seminar introduction by Don Kulick.

 Thursday October 19, at 10.15-12.00, ENG 3-2028 Guest seminar: Carole Vance, professor of Anthropology at Columbia University presents her research.
 More information to come.